Josoobeen/Emotion_recognition_LSTM/README.md

 1. Erase all character without Korean and space
 2. Use Character Embedding (1 character in container)
 \
-output data is made 0 or 1.
+output data is made 0, 1, 2.
 0 is bad emotion.
+1 is neutrality emotion
-1 is good emotion.
+2 is good emotion.
-I use Sigmoid activation, output will appear between 0 and 1
+I use Softmax Activation.

 ## Model
 This LSTM Model is made by Tensorflow and keras.